Caldarie/flutter_tflite_audio/README.md

   * recordingLength - determines the size of your tensor input.
 If the value is not equal to your tensor input, it will crash.

   * bufferSize - Make sure this value is equal or below your recording length.
-To lower bufferSize, its important to divide its recording_length by 2.
-For example 44032, 22016, 11008, 5504...
 Be aware that a higher value may not allow the recording enough time to capture your voice.
 A lower value will give more time, but it'll be more cpu intensive.
 Remember that the optimal value varies depending on the device.

 <br>